Local Inventory Alerts

 To edit an item from your Local Inventory Alerts, like changing the alert type to notify you of only pricing changes or to turn off an alert, under the Alerts column you click on the dropdown and choose from the list.
 If you wanted to disable an alert, you would choose None.
 If you wanted to be notified of only price changes you would choose Price.
 If you wanted to be notified of price and inventory changes then you would choose Price & Quantity.
 Once you make your change, the “Save Changes” button will turn green and you would click on it to save your changes.

-You can also add product tags to Local Inventory Alerts to help easily filter your list of items.
+If you are an Extreme member then you can also add product tags to Local Inventory Alerts to help easily filter your list of items.
 For example, if I were an Extreme member and I had multiple TVs, diapers, and toys on my Local Inventory Alerts list, adding product tags would make it much easier for me to filter my list to find specific items that I was looking to make changes to.

 To add a Tag to an item, under the Tags column you would first click on the + button.
 A pop-up dialog box will appear that allows you to type in whatever you want as a new tag label.
 Any existing tags will also appear next to “My Tags:” and you could click on the tag also.
 Once you type in the label for your tag, press the “Add Tags” button.